Faculty & Scholarship

 The scholarship of the Georgia Law faculty is highly regarded by local, state, national and international leaders including members of the judiciary.
 Some of our professors have:

-Their work has also been referenced in opinions written by judges and justices at various levels, including the U.S. Supreme Court.
+Their work has also been cited in opinions written by judges and justices at various levels, including the U.S. Supreme Court.